WARNING Aboriginal and Torres Strait Islander people are advised that this website may contain images and/or video of people who have passed away.

 Programs are community-based and promote physically and socially healthy activities to reduce the likelihood of offending.

 These may include programs that promote youth leadership, sporting activities, culture, music, arts, and engagement with education, training or vocational activities.

-Aboriginal communities play a major role in determining initiatives for funding with applications requiring endorsement from the local Regional Aboriginal Justice Advisory Committees before being submitted to the Department of Justice and Regulation.
+Aboriginal communities play a major role in determining initiatives for funding with applications requiring endorsement from the local Regional Aboriginal Justice Advisory Committees before being submitted to the Department of Justice and Community Safety.

 Children's Koori Court launched

 The Children's Koori Court was established at Melbourne's Children's Court in 2005 to address the over-representation of young Aboriginal people in the criminal justice system.